rednafi/rednafi.com/content/zephyr/footnotes_for_the_win.md

     to the corresponding backref link that lives with other backrefs at the tail of the page.

-The inline link approach is the most prevalent one and is also the easiest one to write.
+The inline link approach is the most prevalent one as it's also the easiest one to write.
 But it suffers from a few issues:

 -   Links scattered throughout your documents can make updates cumbersome.
--   Reusing a link elsewhere will require multiple copy-pastes.
+-   Reusing a link elsewhere requires multiple copy-pastes.
 -   Placing several [links][reference link] [side][reference link] by [side][reference link]
-    can feel awkward, and URL styling like the blue highlighting or underlining makes things noisy.
+    can feel awkward, and URL stylings like blue highlighting or underlining make things noisy.
--   To add a reference section, you'll have to create a separate segment at the bottom of your page and duplicate the URLs.
+-   To add a reference section, you'll have to create a separate segment, usually at the bottom of your page, and duplicate the URLs.
--   On mobile devices, accidentally tapping a URL can promptly redirect readers away from your content, potentially against their intention.
+-   On mobile devices, accidentally fat-fingering a URL can promptly redirect readers away from your content, potentially against their intention.
 -   Enforcing a line width limit can be challenging due to lengthy inlined URLs.

-The reference link approach solves some of these issues since you won't have to scatter the URLs across your document or repeat them multiple times for multiple usage.
-This also allows you to use a markdown formatter to enforce maximum line width.
+The reference link approach solves some of these issues since you won’t have to scatter the URLs across your document or repeat them multiple times for multiple usage.
+This also allows you to use a markdown formatter to enforce a maximum line width.
 I use prettier[^2] to cap the line width at 92 characters and the formatter works better when it doesn't have to shimmy around multiple long inline URLs.

 This is certainly better than using inline links, but it still suffers from all the other issues that plague the former approach.
 Creating a reference section still requires some